 The Maverick was released in 2014 and was an instant success.
-We've been testing one for a few months and we love it.
+We've been testing one and we love it.
 It has now replaced our RV-5, because it's easier to pack into the various road-test vehicles we evaluate for our Buyers Guide.

 MI LITE SCREW-IN TENT AND AWNING PEGS

-Mi Lite Camping and Accessories is a newcomer to the camping scene but already has a following.
-The latest design makes setting and retrieving tent and awning pegs a piece of cake.
+Mi Lite Camping and Accessories peg and tang design makes setting and retrieving tent and awning pegs a piece of cake.